Cruise Complaints Introduction

 Shore Excursions

-Shore excursions are notoriously expensive unless they are included as part of your cruise fare.
+Shore excursions are notoriously expensive unless they are included as part of your cruise fare as they are with some of the Ultra Luxury Cruise Lines.
 The most common cruise complaints apart from being too expensive, are that they don’t allow enough time to properly experience a destination, the guides are mediocre, start too early and are padded out to maximise the time ashore.

 On a positive note cruise line tours, whilst expensive, have reputedly been quality checked and won’t leave you behind if the tour returns late to the ship.
 Independent shore excursions, which are often more affordable, can offer smaller crowds and a more “authentic” experience and most now come with ‘Return to the Ship’ Guarantees.